o3de/o3de-multiplayersample/README_GAMELIFT.md

     ```sh
     ./build/windows/bin/profile/MultiplayerSample.GameLauncher.exe --MPSGameLiftClientSystemComponent.JoinSession hello-mps --cl_gameliftLocalEndpoint "http://localhost:8080"
     ```
-1. The game launch should be connected to the server and your player can run around.
+1. The game launcher should be connected to the server and your player can run around.